An open source Reactive UI sample

 - and a web client using TypeScript and RxJS - this one is still work in progress but we will get it done if you guys show interest ;)

-We have been building reactive UIs and servers in the financial industry for years and we have tried to pack here some of the patterns and designs principles we use on our day to day job - hopefully this will be useful for you and others.
+We have been building reactive UIs and servers in the financial industry for years and we have tried to pack here some of the patterns and designs principles we use in our day to day job - hopefully, this will be useful for you and others.

-We are big fans of Rx and have been using it since it's first release early 2010.
+We are big fans of Rx and have been using it since its first release in early 2010.